luftboud/Lab_2_Cryptography/README.md

 ---

-Additionally, we implemented a `broadcast` function that allows sending messages to **all** connected clients.
+Additionally, we implemented a `broadcast` function that allows sending messages to **all** connected clients and an ability to quit the conversation (the user has to type 'q').

+---
+### #️⃣ Hash

+Hash is calculated and sent together with a message (but as a separate instance).
+When the client gets the message - it calculates the hash out of it and compares with the recieved hash.
+If they are not the same - an error is raised.

 ---